chomosuke/FlexWithMainChild/README.md

 }
 ```

 The above code will give:
 ![example](https://raw.githubusercontent.com/chomosuke/flex_with_main_child/master/example.png)

 ## Additional information

-Note that SizedBox sometimes will be forced to fit parent (e.g. when the parent is the screen).
-When this happen, place the FlexWithMainChild into a Center or some other intermediate containers.
+Note that SizedBox will sometimes be forced to fit parent (e.g. when the parent is the screen).
+When this happens, place the FlexWithMainChild into a Center or some other intermediate containers.

 ## Contribution & bug report